Snappsu/Coding-Bootcamp/README.md

 <img src="https://github.com/Snappsu/Coding-Bootcamp/blob/master/pics/IDEDownload.png?raw=true">

+<span style="color:#f90">Note:</span> The "Sketchbook Location" is where your code will be saved.
+You can change it to wherever you want.

 3. Open the IDE

 ## 2. Adding ESP8266 library to the IDE
 1. Click on File > Preferences
+* On Windows...
 * On OS X, Click on Arduino (at the top), then Preferences
 2. Enter `http://arduino.esp8266.com/versions/2.2.0/package_esp8266com_index.json` in the "Additional Boards Manager URLs:" field

 <img src="https://github.com/Snappsu/Coding-Bootcamp/blob/master/pics/PereferencesWindow.png?raw=true">

 3. Tools > Boards > Board Manager
 4. Filter for `ESP8266`